 Fields of Study: Humanities, Social Sciences, Sciences

-Select two courses from a specially curated list of courses for your six-week summer in Oxford.
+Select two courses from a specially curated list of courses for this six-week summer program.
 Course offerings range from literature to economics, philosophy, engineering, and quantum mechanics.
 Small classes, discussion-based learning, and opportunities to work closely with British faculty are defining features of this program.

 Unique study opportunities

-- Take on an research project on a topic of your interest, learn new research skills, and present your findings with the support of an academic mentor.
+- Take on a research project on a topic of your interest, learn new research skills, and present your findings with the support of an academic mentor. (additional fee applies)

 - Review artist movements throughout history and how it affects our view of fine art.